tarsa129/mkdd_rename_release_files/README.md

 # Naming files
 Make sure that the release files have the same name as the in-game files that they are replacing.

 Both .py files require a "bti_images" folder with all various .bti files.
 They should have their in-game name with a tag at the end to specify a specific language.
-Images with no tags will be considered the default tag.
+Images with no tags will be considered the default images, and will be used for languages without with their own file.
 For example, "Peach_name.bti" will be seen at the default large Peach Beach logo, but "Peach_name_es.bti" will be seen as the large Peach Beach logo in Spanish.
-The program will sort these images. <br/>
+If there is no "Peach_name_fr.bti", then "Peach_name.bti" will be used in its place.<br/>
 Here are the tags: English: "_en", German: "_de" and "_ge", Spanish: "_sp" and "_es", French: "_fr", Italian: "_it"

 If you have a track mod that is replacing Peach Beach, then:<br/>